kiba/Writings/for_science/chp19_cultural_exchange.md

 The room was dark, and the students were all focused on the holographic television with intense attention, hanging on to every word.
 They wanted to know as the professor do, to understand a world, if not his own.

 Which was very interesting to him.
-Novelty almost certainly played a role.
-Remnant was the world that they knew, and Earth wasn't.
+Many of them wouldn't give Remnant any time of day, but Earth is a whole different matter.
+He suspected it was the large amount of novel information streaming from this Earth person.

 Of course, at some point, he have to turn on the light.

-There was a huge collective groan.
+He flicked the switch, lighting the place up.
+There was a huge collective groan in reaction.

 "Now, now, I am sure you all wanted to hear every single word that came out of his mouth," the huntsman acknowledged.
-"But I am not going to let you go without any reflection or any analysis on our interviewee."
+"But I am not going to let you go without any reflection or any analysis on what our interviewee provided about his planet."

 The professor then scanned the students to 'volunteer'.
 He found a blonde student sleeping.
 The teacher didn't like that.